Sold by Craig

 Heritage Mountain is part of Port Moody, not Coquitlam — though many buyers group it with the Coquitlam Tri-Cities move-up market.
 Jurisdiction matters for property tax (Port Moody rates), city services, and certain school catchments.

-SD43 covers both cities, so the school catchments overlap with Westwood Plateau (Heritage Woods Secondary).
+SD43 covers both cities, so the school catchments overlap with Westwood Plateau where Heritage Woods Secondary is concerned.

 What is the average home price on Heritage Mountain?+